Golf Is A Stupid Game Anyway,

 With so many of my hockey buddies now playing golf, I too ventured back onto a golf course.
 For them t

-he executive courses were now considered too easy and we were now playing on professional par 72 courses.
-On some of the par fives I was now playing on, there was more water, sand and rough than there was on the whole Scarlett Woods course I first played on back in 1980.
+he executive courses were for beginners and they were too easy so they were now playing on professional par 72 courses.
+On some of the par fives I was now playing on, there was more water, sand and rough than there was on the whole Scarlett Woods course that I first played on back in 1980.

 I sucked even more now, but t

 his time however I was not giving up so easily.
 I bought a cheap beginner set of left handed Northwestern golf clubs, a new bag and new golf shoes which was something I didn't think I would ever do.
 I quickly realized after just one summer, I would need to upgrade my clubs if I had any hope of being good at golf.
-I would also switch from being a left handed golfer to a right handed golfer.
-I was told that golf courses were built to favor right handers for shooting lower scores.
+I would also switch from being a left handed golfer to a right handed golfer after I was told golf courses favored right handers for shooting lower scores.

 I began to take this very stupid game very seriously and I bought myself a nice right handed set of Spalding Executive clubs.
 They were not top of the line by any stretch, but they were a huge upgrade from the Northwestern's which I had already given away to another beginner.
 For sure, I would now be a better golfer I thought to myself.